jussellymoreno1394/git-bot/README.md

 The project  is using some dependencies so, you need to add that in the Configure of the Functions.

-In this case you will use "moment" and "axios", and for this you go to the sub-tab which is inside "Functions" called "Configure" and you add our dependencies.
+In this case you will use **moment** and **axios**, and for this you go to the sub-tab which is inside **Functions** called **Configure** and you add our dependencies.

 ### Let's create the assistant ⚙

-- Let's go to the "Autopilot" tab and click in Create Assistant button.
+- Let's go to the **Autopilot** tab and click in Create Assistant button.

 - Now that you have created the assistant lets go create the task's, for that:

-- Go to the "Tasks" sub-tab inside the assistant and create 2.
+- Go to the **Tasks** sub-tab inside the assistant and create 2.

 - The first task is the one that will serve us to welcome in the Slack channel and the other is the one you will use to return the answer you want.

-- Being in the first task, click on "HTTP CALLBACK URL" and replace that URL with the URL of the function that you created before and now do the same with the other task, remembering that each task is related to a function.
+- Being in the first task, click on **HTTP CALLBACK URL** and replace that URL with the URL of the function that you created before and now do the same with the other task, remembering that each task is related to a function.

 ---